 Q. How often can I change how my account is invested?

-A. You may reallocate the existing assets in your Account - to one or more other Investment Portfolios only once every calendar year, with the exception of calendar year 2009, in which two reallocations are permitted under a special IRS rule.
+A. You may reallocate the existing assets in your Account - to one or more other Investment Portfolios twice every calendar year.
 This frequency is subject to change thereafter.

 Alternatively, you may reallocate your investment options whenever you change the Account’s Designated Beneficiary.